matteocorti/check_ssl_cert/README.md

    -C,--clientcert path            use client certificate to authenticate
       --clientpass phrase          set passphrase for client certificate.
    -c,--critical days              minimum number of days a certificate has to
-                                   be valid to issue a critical status --curl-bin path              path of the curl binary to be used --curl-user-agent string     user agent that curl shall use to obtain the issuer cert
+                                   be valid to issue a critical status.
+Default: 15 --curl-bin path              path of the curl binary to be used --curl-user-agent string     user agent that curl shall use to obtain the issuer cert